ebejar-pro/ebejar-portfolio/Data-Analysis/Retail_Sales_Performance_Analysis/01_SQL_Extraction/scenario_results/Scenario_01_Employee_Performance.md

 # Scenario 1: Employee Incentive & Performance Analysis

 ## 🎯 Business Question
-How are employee sales performance and commissions distributed?
+How effective is the sales team, and how is their commission distributed across different sales channels?

 ## 1.1 Commission Payout Report
-Shows total commission earned by each employee.
+Calculated total commission earned per salesperson.

 ### 🧠 SQL Logic Used
 ```sql